 For example, customers whose energy production passes a 1000 kWh threshold in Quarter 1 (January-March), will receive their Annuity or Combo payment on the last business day in May.
 Brokerage customers will also receive payment in May if their SRECs are sold ahead of the May payment.

-Sol Systems customers can receive their payment via check or an Electronic Funds Transfer through an Automated Clearing House (direct deposit).
+Sol Systems customers can receive their payment via check or direct deposit.